corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/deploy/hot-cold-deployment.md

 ## Hot-cold high-availability on Kubernetes clusters

-If you have shared infrastructure where all the containers are deployed on Kubernetes cluster, you shouldn't deploy hot-cold - it is needlessly complicated and not necessary.
-Instead, deploy a stateful pod where Kubernetes is ensuring that one node is always running.
-To avoid accidentally running nodes at the same time if Kubernetes briefly has two pods active, use the [Mutual Exclusion mechanism](#mutual-exclusion).
+If you have shared infrastructure where all the containers are deployed on a Kubernetes cluster, you should not deploy hot-cold.
+It is simpler to deploy a stateful pod, where Kubernetes is ensuring that one node is always running.
+If Kubernetes briefly has two pods active, use the [Mutual Exclusion mechanism](#mutual-exclusion) To avoid accidentally running nodes at the same time.
 Also, you must mount the `artemis journal` folder as it holds state.